The following are questions and answers that might help you with your Zoom Room experience. At this time, Zoom is not available University-wide.

 - As mentioned above, a course facilitator will be able to help manage the connecting students and technology.
 For example, the facilitator will make the initial room connection and make sure students are muted as they connect into the classroom which is especially useful if they are in a noisy environment when making their connections.

 - You will be able to have two-way communication with all of your students, though they will have to be unmuted first.
-Just as you would in a face-to-face class, be sure to ask questions of the remote students to keep them engaged and to ensure their comprehension of course materials.
+Just as you would in a face-to-face class, be sure to ask questions of the remote students to keep them engage and to ensure their comprehension of course materials.
+Expect latency when using Zoom.
+Pause occasionally to allow your students to ask questions.
+It will take students and the instructor a little time to get used to the delay, but it is highly manageable.

 - Students will need to be able to install a Zoom client (app or program) to participate in a remote location.
 Additionally, they will have to meet some hardware and software limitations.
 These items are described here:

-- This is a pilot program and we are currently unsure of how your attendance will be impacted.
-Again, good classroom techniques should be employed for students to understand the importance of your lectures and the importance of them being present.
+- Good classroom techniques should be employed for students to understand the importance of your lectures and the importance of them being present.
+Make your attendance policy clear from the outset.

 - Several faculty are sharing the same licenses for Zoom and you will, unfortunately, be unable to use it outside of your scheduled class time.
 However, there are alternatives such as Skype, Facetime, and Google Hangouts that you can use to facilitate discussion with your students outside of the classroom.
 Contact CITR (email@example.com or call 309/298-2434) if you need assistance.

-- Zoom does allow for breakout rooms but you will require the assistance of the Course Facilitator to move and visit the groups that are using Zoom.
+- Zoom does allow for breakout rooms but you will require the assistance of the Course Facilitator to move between groups that are using Zoom.